-Telecommunications services and voice mail services used to provide a homework hotline service are eligible.
-For example, a toll-free telephone number for students to contact school regarding questions about homework

-Various payment options may be used with these eligible services, and phone bills may include billing terms such as flat rate, local measured service, and message rate service.
+800 service, e.g., a toll-free telephone number for students to contact school regarding questions about homework Centrex Local phone service Long distance telephone service Interconnected Voice Over Internet Protocol POTS ("Plain Old Telephone Service") Radio loop Wireless telephone services, e.g., cellular service and Personal Communications Services (PCS) Shared telephone service (only that portion of the shared service relating to the eligible use and location is eligible) Various payment options may be used with these eligible services, and phone bills may include billing terms such as flat rate , local measured service , and message rate service .
 Phone calling cards may be used if they are used for an educational purpose.

-Service to an eligible location for educational or library purposes can provide voice communication, fax connections, modem connections, 911/E911 trunks/lines or an alarm telephone line.
+Service to an eligible location for educational or library purposes can provide voice communication, fax connections, modem connections, 911 or an alarm.
+Telephone Service Components Telephone features indicated in this section are eligible for discount if they are a component part of a telephone service.

-Telephone Service Components

-Telephone features indicated in this section are eligible for discount if they are a component part of a telephone service.
 Generally, this requirement means that these charges will appear on the same bill as the telephone service itself.

-- 900/976 call blocking

-- Custom calling services

-- Direct Inward Dialing (DID)

-- Directory assistance charges

-- Inside wire maintenance plan.
-An inside wire maintenance plan is eligible as a component part of a telephone service only if charges are minimal.

-- Installation charges-see the entry for "Installation and Configuration" in the Miscellaneous section

-- Network access register charges

-- PIC change charge

-Other Eligible Telecommunications Services

-The telecommunications component of voice or video conferencing services that provide a means for multiple users to participate in group discussions can be eligible if the services are limited only to eligible educational or library purposes or if an auditable monitoring system is in place that provides a way to allocate between eligible and ineligible uses.
+900\976 Call Blocking Text messaging Custom calling services Direct Inward Dialing (DID) Directory assistance charges An inside wire maintenance plan is eligible as a component part of a telephone service only if charges are minimal.
+Installation charges-see the entry for "Installation and Configuration" in the Miscellaneous section Other Eligible Telecommunica- tions Services The telecommunications component of voice or video conferencing services that provide a means for multiple users to participate in group discussions can be eligible if the services are limited only to eligible educational or library purposes.
 Maintenance and technical support appropriate to maintain reliable operation is eligible for discount when provided as a component of an eligible telecommunications service.

-Please see the Miscellaneous section of this document for additional entries applicable to Telecommunications Services, such as charges for installation and configuration.

-Ineligible for Erate Funding as Telecommunications Services (Not Eligible) The following services are NOT ELIGIBLE for discount:

-- 900 /976 charges - Dark fiber service - Direct Broadcast Satellite and other services that provide broadcast content or cable television - Directory advertising - Extra costs for directory listings - Payphone telephone service - Reverse directory assistance - Non-telecommunications components of a distance learning service, video service, or interactive television service, such as a scheduling service or services for creation, maintenance, and storage of content - Internet2 membership dues - Residential telephone service is not eligible except in cases where state or local law or tariffs allow a school or library to receive local service at the residential rates - Charges for creation, configuration, or maintenance of content - Services that go beyond a telecommunications service, such as monitoring services for 911, E911, or an alarm telephone line - Services that connect to a residential facility or home - Services that provide voice, video, or data connectivity exclusively within school or library grounds are not eligible for funding as Telecommunications Services but may be eligible as Internal Connections - Services to ineligible locations, such as telephone service to residential facilities
+Please see the Miscellaneous section of this document for such as charges for installation and configuration.
+Ineligible for E- rate Funding as Telecommunica- tions Services (Not Eligible) The following services are NOT ELIGIBLE for discount: 900/976 service Broadcast "Blast" Messaging Direct Broadcast and other services that provide broadcast content or cable television Directory advertising Extra costs for directory listings Payphone Reverse directory assistance Non-telecommunications components of a distance learning service, video service, or interactive television service, such as a scheduling service or services for creation, maintenance, and storage of content Internet2 membership dues Charges for creation, configuration, or maintenance of content Services that go beyond a telecommunications service, such as monitoring services for 911, or an alarm telephone line Telephone services that connect to a residential facility or home, except as allowed by the Commission in FCC 10-175 for the residential areas of residential schools that serve unique populations Services that provide voice, video, or data connectivity exclusively within school or library grounds are not eligible for funding as Telecommunications Services but may be eligible locations Applications (including GPS) for wireless devices are not eligible for discount.
+Charges for telecommunications service or Internet access service used solely for the provision of these applications are not eligible.

-Please see the Miscellaneous section of this document for additional entries applicable to Telecommunications Services.
-For example, finance charges and termination charges are not eligible.

-Internet Access
+Telecommunications

-Eligibility Requirements for All Internet Access Services:
+Eligibility Requirements for Telecommunications: